kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 iOS 9 pulls the web and native worlds just a little closer with **universal links** and **web markup**, which let you provide deep links directly into your app and surface web content in Spotlight and Safari search.

-You probably have a bunch of ideas on how to use those features from that basic introduction alone, so jump straight in to the next section to see how to blur the lines between web and native apps.
+You probably have a bunch of ideas on how to use those features from that basic introduction alone, so jump straight into the next section to see how to blur the lines between web and native apps.

 ## Getting started

-Unlike the rest of this book, the "sample app" for this chapter is a real-world production app available on the App Store.
+Unlike the rest of this book, the "sample app" for this chapter is a real-world app available on the App Store.
 You'll be working with the app for **RWDevCon**, the conference organized by the folks behind [raywenderlich.com](http://www.raywenderlich.com).
 You'll also be making some tweaks to its accompanying website: [rwdevcon.com](http://rwdevcon.com).

 ![iPhone bordered](images/01-rwdevcon-screenshot.png)

 In the starter files for this chapter, you'll find both the code for the iOS app and the code for the website.
 There's quite a lot there, but don't be put off – you'll only be editing one or two files and adding some extra functionality to the videos section.
 Feel free to take a look through the project to familiarize yourself with its contents; you can also browse the real [RWDevCon website (http://rwdevcon.com)](http://rwdevcon.com) and download the iOS app from the App Store ([http://apple.co/1YoKMTi](http://apple.co/1YoKMTi)).

 > **Note:** Due to the infrastructure and security requirements for web markup and universal links, this chapter is unfortunately the only place in this book where you **won't** be able to verify your work as you follow along.
-There's just no easy way to try out these features without having a real website accessible via HTTPS and an associated app in the App Store under an account where you're either the team agent or the team admin.
+There's no easy way to try out these features without having a real website accessible via HTTPS and an associated app in the App Store under an account where you're either the team agent or the team admin.
 >
 > The rest of this chapter includes a number of tutorial sections to give you some experience with universal links and web markup.
 You won't be able to run the sample app on a device, since you won't have the required provisioning profiles, but you can still get an understanding of how everything fits together.

 ## Linking to your app

 If you've ever linked into a native app, either from a website or from another app, then you're probably familiar with the predecessor to universal links: **deep links**.
-Before diving into universal links, take a read through the following quick refresher on deep links so you'll know exactly how they differ from the new technology you'll explore in this chapter.
+Before diving into universal links, read through the following refresher on deep links so you'll know exactly how they differ from the new technology you'll explore in this chapter.

 ### Deep links